top of page

 Concept, 2013

-A hybrid condition building, functioning as a continuously grafting and shifting system, this project delves into how such systemic thinking is translated into generative rules for lighting, furnishings, facade treatments, circulatory and programmatic organizations, and the changing topology of units.
+A hybrid condition building, functioning as a continuously grafting and shifting system, this project explores the translation of systemic thinking into generative rules for lighting, furnishings, facade treatments, circulatory and programmatic organizations, and the evolving topology of units.

-The shifting of surfaces and volumes transforms into a system of spatial organization where plans and sections deliberately shift to introduce a third facade to the building and seamlessly turn corners.
-It also serves as a system for admitting natural light into the building, integrating public programs into private areas, and establishing connections with the urban context through terraces and pools suspended over Vestry Street.
+The deliberate shifting of surfaces and volumes establishes a spatial organization where plans and sections intentionally shift, introducing a dynamic third facade to the building and seamlessly turning corners.
+This system allows for the integration of natural light, the blending of public programs with private areas, and enhanced connections to the urban context through terraces and pools suspended above Vestry Street.

-The grafting of surfaces and volumes generates solid-cavity variations that prevent the facades from becoming flat curtain walls, fostering a more intricate relationship between the exterior and interior.
-This also evolves into a system of unit topology where each unit is customized to provide hotel visitors and residents with an appropriate living space during their stay.
+The grafting of surfaces and volumes produces solid-cavity variations that avoid the monotony of flat curtain walls, fostering a more nuanced relationship between interior and exterior spaces.
+This concept extends to a topology of units, where each is uniquely customized to offer hotel visitors and residents tailored living spaces, ensuring comfort and functionality during their stay.

 A research paper related to this project is available upon request: